Watchmaker Glossary

 See Draft

-Rolling White
+Rolling white

-watch box or case
+Watch box or case

-Time ball
+Hourly ball

 Signal used in the past to indicate the time using a ball which slid along a mast planted at the top of a tower.